 Foods that can lower inflammation and increase good bacteria can help turn down an overactive immune system and provide safeguards to healthy cells.
 You should incorporate as many of these as possible in order to reduce inflammation:

-- Fresh vegetables such as beets, carrots, broccoli, kale, spinach, squash
+Fresh vegetables such as beets, carrots, broccoli, kale, spinach, squash, cauliflower

-- Whole fruit like apples, blackberries, cherries, grapefruit, strawberries
+Whole fruit like apples, blackberries, cherries, grapefruit, strawberries, raspberries

 Getting regular exercise will also reduce your stress and help protect your body from dangerous inflammation.
 Stress negatively impacts your immune function and if your body is constantly releasing hormones to fight off a threat that doesn’t even exist, you may be more susceptible to infections and other symptoms in addition to inflammation.